IN-CORE/pyincore/README.md

 - Download the **Building damage analysis** Jupyter notebook (<https://incore2.ncsa.illinois.edu/doc/examples/buildingdamage.ipynb>) and verify the installation by running it from your project folder.
 For details of running and manipulating `ipynb` files refer to [Jupyter documentation](https://jupyter.readthedocs.io/en/latest/running.html#running).
-If you have problems running notebooks, contact us at **incore-dev@lists.illinois.edu**.
+If you have problems running notebooks, contact us at [incore-dev@lists.illinois.edu](mailto:incore-dev@lists.illinois.edu).

 - Start local **Jupyter notebook** by running the following command at the terminal or command prompt from a **Project folder**:
     ```